© Illustration by (cropped) CC By 4.0 Ainsley Seago

 Services: DOI, Versioning, OrcID, GitHub synchronization, OpenAIRE indexation, Grant referencing (SNSF not included yet).

-Durability: CERN guarantees 20 years of data conservation.
+Durability: OpenAire/CERN guarantee 20 years of data conservation.
 In the event of closure, they will migrate the data to another suitable repository.

-Owner: University of Geneva, DLCM project on a mandate from SwissUniversities.
+Owner: University of Geneva, on a mandate from the Canton of Geneva.

 Price: Free up to 50 GB for Geneva institutions (including IHEID).
 The price for larger volumes is based on size, preservation duration, number of copies, etc., currently CHF 100.- per TeraByte per year.